Last Updated on November 19, 2024 by Maged kamel

 .

-Part d-Practice problem for reduced echelon form.
+Part D-practice problem for reduced echelon form.

 In the fourth part, part d, of the Practice problem for reduced echelon form, we have only one leading pivot as one in the first row.
-In the second row, the leading pivot is not equal to 1; it is equal to two, which does not comply with the rules of the reduced echelon form.
+In the second row, the leading pivot is not equal to 1; it is equal to 2, which does not comply with the rules of the reduced echelon form.
 There is no zero above the a21 element.

 In the fourth part, part d, of exercise 2 of the Practice problem for reduced echelon form, we have a leading pivot as zero in the first row.
 This is not acceptable whether in the reduced form of the echelon form.
 The details of the arrangement of the leading pivots are shown in the next slide image.